 This means your staff turnover was over half.
 Yikes!

-Industry-wide, restaurant turnover is high - and the state of the world post-pandemic has exacerbated this fact.
-Pre-pandemic, the National Restaurant Association found overall employee turnover to be 66.3 percent annually.
+Industry-wide, restaurant turnover is high and the state of the world post-pandemic has exacerbated this fact.
+Pre-pandemic, the National Restaurant Association found overall employee turnover to be 66.3% annually.

-According to the U.S. Bureau of Labor Statistics 2014 Job Openings and Labor Turnover Survey, 46.5 percent came from “voluntary separations,” such as when an employee quits.
-Layoffs accounted for 17.2 percent, while 2.6% came from other kinds of turnover, like retirement, transfers, death and disability-related separations.
+According to the U.S. Bureau of Labor Statistics 2014 Job Openings and Labor Turnover Survey, 46.5% came from “voluntary separations,” such as when an employee quits.
+Layoffs accounted for 17.2%, while 2.6% came from other kinds of turnover, like retirement, transfers, death and disability-related separations.

-Contemporarily, turnover rate for full-service as well as limited-service restaurants is much higher than these pre-pandemic averages - with turnover reaching 106% and 144%.
+Turnover rate for full-service as well as limited-service restaurants is much higher than these pre-pandemic averages with turnover reaching 106% and 144%.

 Why is turnover in the restaurant industry so high?

 Composition of restaurant workforces lead to higher turnover

 Adolescents account for 1.7 million restaurant workers—in fact, restaurants employ about one-third of all working teens.
 That means that the majority of individuals entering this industry have little-to-no work experience.
 They’re also likely to be students who usually only work seasonally or with limited hours as their academic schedules allow.